52binge/52binge.blog.source/_posts/en-Shuping-Yang-at-Maryyland.md

 > The air was so sweet and fresh, and utterly luxurious.
 >
 >
 > I was surprised by this.
-Igrew up in a city in China, where I had to wear a face mask every time I went outside, otherwise, I might get sick.
+I grew up in a city in China, where I had to wear a face mask every time I went outside, otherwise, I might get sick.
 >
 >
 > However, the moment Iinhaled and exhaled outside the airport，I felt free.